utxostack/unique-cell/README.md

 A unique cell can be created on the Nervos CKB through [TypeID](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#type-id) which makes sure the unique cell cannot be updated or destroyed.

-The unique cell data can store any data, such as [XUDT](https://talk.nervos.org/t/rfc-extensible-udt/5337) token information and the contract will not check the content and format of the cell data.
+The unique cell data can store any format data, such as [XUDT](https://talk.nervos.org/t/rfc-extensible-udt/5337) token information and the contract will not check the content and format of the cell data.

 ## Unique Type Script